Wen1201/Almonds/README.md

 ![alt text](app/assets/images/screenshot2.png)
 ![alt text](app/assets/images/screenshot3.png)

-I created this web application for my second individual project for General Assembly Software Engineering Immersive Course.
-We were tasked to create a CRUD system using everything we had learnt in the last 5 weeks about front and back end web development.
-We were given about a week to create a functioning application complete with Models (at least 3), Views, Controllers, Gems and site deployment (Heroku).
+Almonds is my second individual project after 5 weeks studying at General Assembly for Software Engineering Immersive Course.
+We were required to use Ruby to create a CRUD system with at least 3 models.
+5 models were included in Almonds.
-This website is for people to discuss movies and share their thoughts about movies.

 ## Author:
 Wen Gong